 Whether you’re considering opening your first credit card, or already have several in your wallet, you’ve no doubt come across plenty of advice on how to use them.
 It can come from the Internet, banks, friends or family members.
 But no matter who’s talking, they could be misleading you, even if they seem like an expert.
-Credit cards have gotten a bad reputation lately, and for good reason: As of September 2015, the average amount of credit card debt owed per American household stands at almost $16,000, based on Nerdwallet’s analysis of statistics from the Federal Reserve and “other government data.”
+Credit cards have gotten a bad reputation lately, and for good reason: As of September 2015, the average amount of credit card debt1 owed per American household stands at almost $16,000, based on Nerdwallet’s analysis of statistics from the Federal Reserve and “other government data.”

 When used carelessly, credit cards can be a big drain on your finances, not to mention your overall wellbeing.
 But many use them as a tool to boost credit scores and get better deals on home loans and insurance rates.
 Whatever your experience with credit cards may be, don’t fall for these myths regarding their use.